 CES, the king of trade shows, will be here before we know it.
-Thousands of exhibitors will converge on the Las Vegas Convention Center to show off the latest and greatest in consumer technology.
+In just a few weeks, thousands of exhibitors will converge on the Las Vegas Convention Center to show off the latest and greatest in consumer technology.
 And with all eyes on CES, the competition to stand out is fierce.
-From booth design to wowing attendees with the latest technology, CES exhibitors continue to up the ante year after year.
-With these bigger and more immersive exhibitions comes a greater need for experienced and professional exhibition staff to represent brands.
+With more extensive and immersive exhibitions comes a greater need for experienced and professional exhibition staff to represent brands.

-A product specialist is like a brand ambassador in many ways, but a product specialist goes through much more training to become completely knowledgeable about both the brand itself and the product that he/she is representing.
-A product specialist should know technical specifications about the product, be able to confidently demonstrate the product while relaying key messaging and answer a myriad of questions.
+A product specialist is like a brand ambassador in many ways but goes through much more training to become thoroughly knowledgeable about the brand itself and the product that they are representing.
+A product specialist should know the technical specifications of the product, be able to confidently demonstrate the product while relaying key messaging, and have the ability to answer a myriad of questions.

-Trade shows like CES require highly skilled, confident, and experienced event marketing staff.
+Trade shows like CES require highly skilled, confident, and professional event staff.
 Experienced staff will understand how to work the trade show floor, attract guests to booths, and keep them there.
 When reviewing candidates, make sure that they have previous trade show experience or relevant experiential experience to ensure you are getting the best staff for your booth.

 Partnering with an event staffing company can take the stress of finding experienced staff off of your plate.
 They will have plenty of professional staff within their internal databases, and their recruiting team will know where to find them.